Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 **Rivers shapefile**
 Downloaded from OS OpenRivers ([link](https://www.ordnancesurvey.co.uk/products/os-open-rivers))

-I am happy to provide any of the above data, so please email me if you would like it.
+I am happy to provide any of the above data (or any related info), so please feel free to email [me](mailto:tomkee@ceh.ac.uk).

 # 2. Study area: The Upper Severn